SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 # Edge detection

-An important application of correlation is edge detection.
+An important application of correlation is [edge detection](https://en.wikipedia.org/wiki/Edge_detection).
 An edge in an image is defined as a position where there is a significant change in the intensity value of the pixels (in a grayscale image).

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood10.webp)
 *image source: [here](https://en.wikipedia.org/wiki/Edge_detection)*

 Edge detection is important to define the contour of an object, measure the dimensions, and so on.
 Technically, we can define an edge as the pixel position when there is a significant value change (gray level).

-Edge detection is based on **gradient**.
+Edge detection is based on **[gradient](https://en.wikipedia.org/wiki/Gradient)**.
 In a function curve, the gradient is the slope of the curve at a certain point (which is also called a tangent).

 Applying this to the intensity values of the image, we can consider the edge where there are the steepest hills.
-The image is a 2-D, so we have two gradients (on the x, and y) and this leads to a tangent plane instead of a tangent line.
-We can calculate the gradient using the first-order derivate.
-The intersection for each point in the image is now a line (or a vector) instead of a point:
+The image is a 2-D, so we have two gradients (on the x, and y) and this leads to a tangent plane instead of a [tangent line](https://en.wikipedia.org/wiki/Tangent).
+We can calculate the gradient using the [first-order derivate](https://en.wikipedia.org/wiki/Derivative).
+The intersection for each point in the image is now a line (or a [vector](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics))) instead of a point:

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood12.webp)

-As seen in gradient descent, the gradient points to the steepest direction, if you want to descend the curve you have to go in the other direction.
+As seen in [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), the gradient points to the steepest direction, if you want to descend the curve you have to go in the other direction.
 Gradient has a direction and a magnitude, we can calculate the magnitude (like how steep):

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood13.webp)

 The approximation is computationally faster, and actually, we need the approximation since the first-order derivate is used for continuous curves.
-Images instead are arrays, so we have a quantified position, therefore we can calculate the approximate gradient for a point.
+Images instead are [arrays](https://scikit-image.org/skimage-tutorials/lectures/00_images_are_arrays.html), so we have a quantified position, therefore we can calculate the approximate gradient for a point.
 The gradient is the slope between two contiguous points in a curve, here we use the difference between the values of two contiguous pixels.
 For a pixel in position f(x,y):

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood14.webp)

 The gradient is positive when we have an increase (meaning we are encountering an edge and we are passing from a dark zone to a bright one) and negative for a decrease in values.
 A convenient way to do this calculation is to use a 3x3 kernel (coefficients: -1, 0, 1).
-Better methods and less sensitive to noise are the Prewitt and Sobel kernels.
+Better methods and less sensitivity to noise are the [Prewitt](https://en.wikipedia.org/wiki/Prewitt_operator) and [Sobel kernels](https://en.wikipedia.org/wiki/Sobel_operator).
 Generally, after this filtering, you use a thresholding algorithm:

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood15.webp)